Skip to main content

 • --report-path specifies the destination directory for the reports.
 This destination directory is added as a volume that Docker can write into.
 It must be created empty before starting the container.

-• --report-format accepts any of the supported report formats (cyclonedx, rl-checks, rl-cve, rl-json, sarif, spdx).
+• --report-format accepts any of the supported report formats (cyclonedx, rl-checks, rl-cve, rl-json, rl-uri, sarif, spdx).
 To request multiple formats at once, specify them as a comma-separated list.
 The special value all will download all supported report formats.

 1. Pull the image from Docker Hubโ€‹